kube-reporting/metering-operator/Documentation/writing-custom-queries.md

 # Writing Custom Report Prometheus Queries and Report Generation Queries

-One of the main goals of Operator Metering is to be flexible, and extendible.
+One of the main goals of Operator Metering is to be flexible, and extensible.
 The way this has been done is to use Kubernetes Custom Resources as a way of letting users add to, or expand upon the built-in reports and metrics that the operator already has.

 The primary Custom Resources that allow this are the [ReportPrometheusQuery][reportprometheusqueries], [ReportDataSource][reportdatasources], and the [ReportGenerationQuery][reportgenerationqueries].